tubearchivist/docs/mkdocs/docs/advanced.md

 This is obviously particularly likely to create problems.
 Also note that the `--version` command will only show the latest regular release, not a nightly mention.

 ## Erase errors from download queue
 Sometimes the download queue might have some videos that have errored due to rate limits.
 Videos that have errors won't be retried in a future download queue re-run unless you individually click "Download now" for each individual video.
-In order to bulk clear the errors from the download queue one needs to execute the following command:
+In order to bulk clear the errors from the download queue one needs to execute the following command from within the Tube Archivist container:
 ```bash
 curl -X POST "$ES_URL/ta_download/_update_by_query?pretty" -u elastic:$ELASTIC_PASSWORD -H 'Content-Type: application/json' -d'
 {